trading journal

 If you are an active stock trader comfortable with the 100-trade limit, Tradervue's free tier is solid.
 For serious traders willing to pay once for deep analytics, Edgewonk provides excellent value over time.

 TradeZella is impressive but hard to recommend at $30/month when free alternatives offer comparable core features.
 And Google Sheets is fine for experimentation, but most traders find it unsustainable for consistent journaling.
+For a deeper look at template options, see our trading journal templates comparison.
+If you focus specifically on intraday, see best day trading journal.

 The best trading journal is the one you actually use.
 Start with a free option, build the habit, and upgrade only when you have clearly outgrown it.